tsunami416604/azure-docs.hu-hu/articles/data-factory/connector-dynamics-ax.md

 ---
-title: Adatok másolása a Dynamics AX-ból Azure Data Factory használatával
+title: Copy data from Dynamics AX
-description: Megtudhatja, hogyan másolhat adatokat a Dynamics AX-ből a fogadó adattárakba egy Azure Data Factory folyamat másolási tevékenységének használatával.
+description: Learn how to copy data from Dynamics AX to supported sink data stores by using a copy activity in an Azure Data Factory pipeline.
 services: data-factory
 documentationcenter: ''
 author: linda33wj